morty517/flipnote/README.md

-# 📝 FlipNote
+# FlipNote

-**A real text editor for Flipper Zero** — because 5 buttons and a 128×64 screen are more than enough.
+**A real text editor for Flipper Zero** — bc 5 buttons and a 128×64 screen are more than enough.

 > Made to prove the Flipper forum wrong.
 They said it couldn't be usable.
-It can. :3
+> It can. :3

 ---

-## ✨ Features
+## Features

 - **Open / Save / Save As** — full file browser powered by Momentum's native file picker
 - **Virtual buffer** — handles large files without crashing; only loads ~80 lines into RAM at a time, streams the rest from SD card